micro-community-banner

 Hypersensitivity Reactions

-In clinical trials, hypersensitivity reactions, including rash, angioedema, and dyspnea were observed in patients treated with VYVGART HYTRULO or intravenous efgartigimod alfa-fcab.
+In clinical trials, hypersensitivity reactions, including rash, angioedema, and dyspnea were observed in patients treated with VYVGART or VYVGART HYTRULO.
 Urticaria was also observed in patients treated with VYVGART HYTRULO.
-Hypersensitivity reactions were mild or moderate, occurred within 1 hour to 3 weeks of administration, and did not lead to treatment discontinuation.
+Hypersensitivity reactions were mild or moderate, occurred within 1 hour to 3 weeks of administration.
 Anaphylaxis and hypotension leading to syncope have been reported in postmarketing experience with intravenous efgartigimod alfa-fcab.
 Anaphylaxis and hypotension occurred during or within an hour of administration and led to infusion discontinuation and in some cases to permanent treatment discontinuation.
-Healthcare professionals should monitor for clinical signs and symptoms of hypersensitivity reactions for at least 30 minutes after administration.
+Monitor for clinical signs and symptoms of hypersensitivity reactions during and for 1 hour after VYVGART administration, or for at least 30 minutes after VYVGART HYTRULO administration.
 If a hypersensitivity reaction occurs, the healthcare professional should institute appropriate measures if needed or the patient should seek medical attention.

 Infusion-Related Reactions

 Infusion-related reactions have been reported with intravenous efgartigimod alfa-fcab in postmarketing experience.
 The most frequent symptoms and signs were hypertension, chills, shivering, and thoracic, abdominal, and back pain.
 Infusion-related reactions occurred during or within an hour of administration and led to infusion discontinuation.
-If a severe infusion-related reaction occurs, initiate appropriate therapy.
-Consider the risks and benefits of readministering VYVGART HYTRULO following a severe infusion-related reaction.
-If a mild to moderate infusion-related reaction occurs, patients may be rechallenged with close clinical observation, slower infusion rates, and pre-medications.
+If a severe infusion/injection-related reaction occurs, initiate appropriate therapy.
+Consider the risks and benefits of readministering VYVGART HYTRULO following a severe infusion/injection-related reaction.
+If a mild to moderate infusion/injection-related reaction occurs, patients may be rechallenged with close clinical observation, slower infusion/injection rates, and pre-medications.

 ADVERSE REACTIONS